Julie, Do Ya Love Me

 "Julie, Do Ya Love Me" is a song written by Tom Bahler, which was a hit recording in 1970 for Bobby Sherman and later the same year for White Plains.

 Bobby Sherman version

 In July 1970, Bobby Sherman released "Julie, Do Ya Love Me" as a single, and it appeared on the album With Love, Bobby, which was released the same year.

 Bobby Sherman's version spent 15 weeks on the Billboard Hot 100 chart, peaking at No. 5, while reaching No. 2 on Billboard's Easy Listening chart, No. 3 on the Cash Box Top 100, No. 3 on Australia's Go-Set chart, and No. 28 on the UK Singles Chart.
 In Canada, the song reached No. 3 on the "RPM 100" and No. 2 on Toronto's CHUM 30 chart.
-The song earned Sherman a gold record.Trumpet played by Lloyd Michels, who also played lead for the band on the old Merv Griffin TV show that featured Jack Sheldon in the section.
+The song earned Sherman a gold record.
+The trumpet was played by Lloyd Michels, who for a time played in the band on The Merv Griffin Show.